+So, should you have one catalog or multiple catalogs?
 As a general rule, use as few catalogs as you can.
 For most photographers, that’s a single catalog, but if you need additional catalogs, think it through carefully before you act.
 Multiple catalogs can work, but they also add a degree of complexity that’s unnecessary for most photographers.

 * In this post, we’re not referring to temporary catalogs which are created for a purpose, for example, to take a subset of photos to another machine before later merging them back in, but more specifically, your main working or master catalog.